pantheon-systems/documentation/source/content/style-guide.md

 ## Redirects

-<i class="fa fa-bolt-lightning"></i> This is Pantheon Docs Team-specific.
+<i class='fa-solid fa-bolt-lightning'></i>This is Pantheon Docs Team-specific.

-When you're moving a doc or heading to a new location, include a redirect request with a table in this format in the comments.
+When you're moving a doc or heading to a new location, include a formatted table with your redirect request in the Pull Request comments.

 | Redirect from                  | to                                   |
 |--------------------------------|--------------------------------------|